two-twelve/fernery/README.md

 stack exec fernando-exe
 ```

-This should generate an image of a Barnsley fern at [./fern.png](./fern.png) by default.
-You can supply flags to fernando as follows:
+This should generate an image of a Barnsley fern at [./fern.png](./fern.png) by default, with colours reminiscent of an [Anna Atkins cyanotype](https://www.moma.org/artists/231).

+Various options are available to customise the appearance of the ferns.
+To see the supported options, do:

 ```bash
 stack exec -- fernando-exe --help